MoriyaBitton/Data_Science_/README.md

 > **Overview**
 >
-> This project is the final project of the Data Science course of Ariel University and was made for study purposes.
+> I made this project for my final Data Science course at Ariel University.
-> In this project, we walked through machine learning from basic models to more advanced one.
+> During the course of this project, we studied machine learning from basic models to more advanced ones.
-> In the project, I tried to move forward along with the book (Hands-on Machine Learning) and slowly improve the models.
+> I tried to follow the book's instructions (Hands-on Machine Learning) in the project and slowly refine the models.
 >
-> _This project was built from 4 parts:_
+> This project was built in 4 parts:
 >
 > **Part 1 - Improving the classification project from last semester:**
 >